AleksandrHovhannisyan/aleksandrhovhannisyan.com/_posts/off-topic/2019-08-30-outer-wilds-stop-and-smell-the-pine-trees.md

 You've seen Giant's Deep from the trailers, but it's even more impressive in game.
 Cyclones continuously ravage this stormy planet, occasionally lifting whole islands from the sea and tossing them out into space.

-{% include picture.html img="giants-deep" ext="jpg" alt="Giant's Deep is a planet ravaged by storms and water spouts." %}
+{% include picture.html img="giants-deep.jpg" alt="Giant's Deep is a planet ravaged by storms and water spouts." %}

 The first planet you always see when you wake up, Giant's Deep houses secrets that are key to reaching the Quantum Moon, as well as the Eye of the Universe itself.
 To think that all the knowledge you needed was just a current and a cyclone away!